Cloud-Foundations/Dominator/cmd/installer/README.md

 - **generate-random**: generate pseudo-random data (NOT cryptographically secure) and write to standard output
 - **list-images**: list the images available on the imageserver
+- **load-configuration-from-tftp**: load the configuration files from the TFTP server specified by `-tftpServerHostname`
 - **load-image**: load the specified image and unpack it into the specified directory.
 The `/dev`, `/proc`, `/sys` and `/tmp` directories are bind-mounted in so that the image may be used in a chroot